waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Battle Plan
 - Item: QUICK CLAW (Priority: National Park).
 - Turn 1: MEAN LOOK.
-(Note: Suicune is faster than Gastly).
 - Turn 2+: HYPNOSIS.
 - Turn 3+: NIGHT SHADE (fixed damage).
+- Failsafe 1: Suicune has ROAR.
+Even with Mean Look, Roar will end the battle.
+Need to keep it asleep or use a Pokémon with Soundproof (not in Crystal) or Suction Cups (Octillery - not available yet).
+Strategy: Prioritize Sleep.
-- Failsafe: If flee Turn 1, need Quick Claw.
+- Failsafe 2: If flee Turn 1, need Quick Claw.

 # Quick Claw Quest
 - Verified: Lady with Persian on a bench in NE National Park gives it.
 - Action: Enter National Park from Route 35 (3, 5).
+- Note: National Park wild levels are likely ~Lv10-15.
+Super Repel + Lv21 lead should filter for Suicune.

 # Global Tile Mechanics (Verified)
 - TALL_GRASS: Traversable, triggers wild encounters.